securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 _Figure 10: The VeraCrypt application shortcut_

 **IMPORTANT**: If you do not wish to announce the fact that you have encrypted files on your computer, you might want to delete this shortcut.
-And, if having encryption software on your computer could get you into _serious_ trouble, you should remove **VeraCrypt** entirely, then [extract it onto a USB storage device in _portable mode_](#portable-veracrypt).
+And, if having encryption software on your computer could get you into _serious_ trouble, you should remove **VeraCrypt** entirely, then extract it onto a USB storage device in _portable mode_ (see below).

-**Note**: Users are encouraged to consult the [**VeraCrypt** Beginner's Tutorial](https://veracrypt.codeplex.com/wikipage?title=Beginner%27s%20Tutorial) after working through this guide.
+**Note**: Users are encouraged to consult the [**VeraCrypt** Beginner's Tutorial](https://www.veracrypt.fr/en/Beginner%27s%20Tutorial.html) after working through this guide.

 3\.
 Creating a standard volume
 ==============================